TahsinTushita/vuejs/README.md

       {{item.label}}
      </li>
      ```
-- For adding a regular class to an element, we can use the **class** property or pass a stiring to our bound classes.
+- For adding a regular class that's not to an element, we can use the **class** property or pass a stiring to our bound classes.
   ```html
      <li
       v-for="(item, index) in items" :key="item.id"